10 Palm Trees That Grow in Virginia (with Pictures)

 Windmill Palm Tree (Trachycarpus fortunei).
 Photo by Flickr.

-The Windmill Palm Tree, scientific name Trachycarpus fortunei, is one of the most popular palms because of its cold hardiness and durability.
-It can tolerate drought and low temperatures down to 10F.
+The Windmill Palm Tree, scientifically named Trachycarpus fortunei, is highly regarded for its exceptional cold hardiness and durability.
+It can endure both drought and low temperatures down to 10°F.

 4. Needle Palm Tree (Rhapidophyllum hystrix)